ctozzi/kontena/docs/getting-started/installing/docker-compose.md

 $ awk 1 ORS='\\n' /path/to/cert_file
 ```

-If you don't have a SSL certificate you can generate a self-signed certificate and use that:
+If you don't have an SSL certificate, you can generate a self-signed certificate with:
 ```
 $ openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout privateKey.key -out certificate.crt
 cat certificate.crt privateKey.key > cert.pem